joannatg/gettingAndCleaningData_run_analysis/README.md

 The STidyData.txt data file is a text file, with space as delimiter.

-The first row contains the variable names (isted and described in the Variables section), and the following rows contain the values for these variables.
+The first row contains the variable names and the following rows contain the values for these variables.

 Each row contains, for a given subject and activity, 79 averaged signal measurements.